leeprovoost/international-postcode-lookup-api/README.md

 ## TODO

-- Rename DHL Routing Reference Data API to DHL International Postcode Lookup API (in documentation and code)
+- Rename DHL Routing Reference Data API to DHL International Postcode Lookup API in documentation and code
 - ~~Create JQuery front-end~~
 - ~~Fix loading issue in JQuery code (front-end), currently locked to UK addresses~~
 - Create Java-based file conversion and import script for MongoDB
 - Use proper Data Transfer Objects instead of passing on the model object and hide ugliness of mongodb objects
 - Implement Exception handling
 - Add tests
-- Implement all business rules described in DHL book (validate postcode patterns)
+- Implement all business rules described in DHL's developer reference (validate postcode patterns)
 - Investigate MongoDB indexes or use of ElasticSearch